TheLX5/PowerupExpansionKit/README.md

 - Literally better than the horrible mess that the Custom Powerup patch was

 # Disclaimer
 I have zero intentions of providing support to people who are 100% clueless about programming for the SNES, this project is made to fulfill my own purposes and I'd like to keep it that way.
 However, I will provide assistance to those who want to study the code I made for the project regardless of their intention.
 I also don't really care if you borrow code, hijacks, ideas or whatever from this repo, it's public after all.
+File organization and other things are subject to change.

 ## Requirements
 * Asar 1.81 (idk if I'm using features from it, might as well force people to update their Asar)